oracle/terraform-provider-oci/website/docs/d/mysql_mysql_db_system.html.markdown

 The following attributes are exported:

+* `access_mode` - The access mode indicating if the database access is unrestricted (to all MySQL user accounts),  or restricted (to only certain users with specific privileges):
+	* UNRESTRICTED: the access to the database is not restricted;
+	* RESTRICTED: the access is allowed only to users with specific privileges;  RESTRICTED will correspond to setting the MySQL system variable  [offline_mode](https://dev.mysql.com/doc/en/server-system-variables.html#sysvar_offline_mode) to ON.
 * `availability_domain` - The availability domain on which to deploy the Read/Write endpoint.
 This defines the preferred primary instance.

 	In a failover scenario, the Read/Write endpoint is redirected to one of the other availability domains and the MySQL instance in that domain is promoted to the primary instance.
 This redirection does not affect the IP address of the DB System in any way.